quietly-turning/Lua-For-SM5/README.md

 ### Contributing

-If you'd like to contribute to this project, you'll need node and npm installed on your development machine.
-This can typically be accomplished [using the appropriate package manager](https://nodejs.org/en/download/package-manager/) for your OS (e.g. `brew install node` for macOS).
+If you'd like to contribute to this project, you'll need [node and npm](https://nodejs.org/en/download/package-manager/), as well as [sass](https://sass-lang.com/install) installed on your development machine.
+This can typically be accomplished using the appropriate package manager for your OS (e.g. `brew install node` for macOS).

 After cloning this repository to your development machine, you'll need to download the necessary dependencies using: